alisay/T3A2-A/README.md

     * I want the activities of my department represented in a way that is professional, clean and attractive, so I can feel a sense of pride about my work.

 ##### Zal
-As an urban explorer:
+* As an urban explorer:
     * I want to easily see where sculptures and art installations are in the city I am visiting, so that I can plan out an itinerary for my bouldering activities.
     * I want to learn more about the artworks I see as I am walking around, so that I can be educated on cultures other than my own.
     * I want to make a note of my favourite artworks, so I can easily return to them on another day.
+    * As someone with limited English, I want there to be clear informational graphics that guide my use of the app, so that I can navigate the different sections with ease.

 ##### Tim
-As a troubadour and proud Melbournian:
+* As a troubadour and proud Melbournian:
     * I want to know more about my city and the artworks I see daily, so that I can feel a warm sense of familiarity with my surroundings.
     * I want to be able to tell my audiences interesting facts about the monuments in front of which I busk, to add interest to my show.
     * I want to be routed directly to nearby artworks, so that I don't waste time in getting to work in the afternoons.
     * I want to see new artworks as they are added, so that I can be aware of where my council rates and taxes are being spent.
+    * I want the graphics and distracting information to be kept to a minimum, so as not to cause sensory overload.

 ##### Mohammad
-As an artist whose artwork is in the City of Melbourne public art collection:
+* As an artist whose artwork is in the City of Melbourne public art collection:
     * I want to be able to view my own artwork, even when I am not physically in Melbourne, so that I can experience some of the joy I am bringing to the local populace.
     * I want to understand the context in which my artwork has been placed, so that I can be sure that my integrity as an artist is not compromised.
     * I want my details and the information about my artwork to be prominent, accessible and accurate, so that I can ensure my moral rights as an artist are being respected.